Scoring genre clarity...

 Quick text summary

-Look to the Birds scored 68/100 on Steam Analyser — Solid for a Steam capsule.
+Look to the Birds scored 68/100 on Steam Analyzer — Solid for a Steam capsule.
 Top priority fix: [title_readability] Add a soft dark drop shadow or semi-transparent backing behind the title text to increase separation from the warm sky and improve legibility at small and tiny sizes.

 Capsule scores by dimension